01 of 10

 A few shows ask you to write in or call for tickets, but most are represented by an audience company that makes tickets available online in advance.
 You can order your tickets and print them out at home.
-If you're already in LA staying at a hotel, you can also ask the concierge or front desk if they can reserve and print the tickets for you, or use the hotel's business center, if available.
+Or, if you are staying at a hotel, you can ask the concierge or front desk if they can reserve and print the tickets for you, or use the hotel's business center, if available.

-For shows that haven't filled up online, you can often find "audience hunters" in front of the Chinese Theatre distributing same-day tickets.
+For shows that have... not filled up online, you can often find audience hunters in front of Hollywood's Chinese Theatre distributing same-day tickets.

-The following websites have TV...
-Tickets you can reserve online.
-There is overlap, with multiple sites offering tickets for some of the same shows.
-Tickets are usually released 30 days in advance, and popular sitcoms and talk shows may sell out on the day they're released.
+Multiple online audience services companies offer tickets for some of the same shows.
+Tickets are usually released 30 days in advance.
+Popular sitcoms and talk shows may sell out the day they are released.

 03 of 10

 Most studios prohibit bringing food into the studio.
-Have a good meal before you go!
-You may be in the studio for 6 hours or more.
-If so, you might luck out and get a slice of cold pizza, half a sandwich, or a handful of candy from the production team to tide you over, but sometimes not.
+Have a good meal before you go.
+You may be in the studio for up to six hours or more.
+If the taping runs very long, you might luck out and get a cold slice of cold pizza, a half sandwich, or a handful of candy from the production team to tide you over, but sometimes not.
 Some studios may allow a sealed bottle of water or a sealed protein bar.
 If you are standing in line outside the studio, eat all the food you have while in line.
 They will require you to toss out the remnants upon entering the studio.

-Some studios require business casual attire especially if the cameras show the audience often, particularly for reality and talk shows because the audience is often on camera, so dress appropriately, or you'll be relegated to a spot behind a pole somewhere, or put into an overflow room off camera.
+Some studios require business casual attire especially if the cameras show the audience often, particularly for reality and talk shows.
+Read the instructions on your tickets.
+If you are not in proper attire, you may be relegated to a spot behind a pole somewhere, or put into an... overflow room off camera.
 Well-dressed people have a better chance of getting the good seats and being on camera.

-Leave cameras, recorders and cell phones with cameras in the car or hotel room, otherwise you'll have to check them with security at the studio.
+Leave cameras, recorders, and cell phones with cameras in the car or hotel room, or else you might have to check them with security at the studio.
 Some studios may allow cell phones, check your ticket instructions for guidance.

-If you appear intoxicated, they won't let you in.
-There are also limited restroom opportunities.
-Best to go before you are seated.
+If you appear intoxicated, the studio will not let you in.
+Restroom opportunities are limited.
+It is always best to go to the restroom before you are seated.

-Attending a sitcom taping, it is like being at a live theater performance, not like watching TV.
-You can't yell at the characters, and you can't keep a running commentary going with your neighbor.
-When the camera is rolling, you stay quiet or get kicked out.
+When you attend a sitcom taping, it is like being at a live theater performance, not like watching TV at home.
+You cannot yell at the characters, and you cannot keep a running commentary going with your neighbor.
+When the camera is rolling, you must stay quiet or you can get kicked out.
 You can, however, laugh if the situation warrants it.
 You may even get studio prompts, like cue cards or an audience handler may give you a cue to laugh or applaud.

 Reality shows, talk shows, and game shows have different levels of audience participation, with audience exclamations sometimes encouraged.
-Pay attention to the instructions given by your warm-up person, and behave accordingly. the best laughers may be rewarded.Continue to 4 of 10 below.
+Pay attention to the instructions given by your warm-up person, and behave accordingly.
+Sometimes the best laughers may be rewarded with more camera time.Continue to 4 of 10 below.

 04 of 10

-Sometimes you may stand in line for an hour or so, or you may be directed right to the studio.
-First you pass through security and are checked for recording devices (including cell phones, leave them in the car).
+You may need to stand in line for an hour or so, or you may be directed right to the studio.
+First, you will pass through security and are checked for recording devices.
 In the studio, seats are filled in order.
 There are usually only about 10 rows of seats, so no one is far from the action.
-There may be multiple sections of seats in front of different sets.
-In this case, when the action is going on a couple sets over, you'll also see it on a TV screen.
+There may be multiple sections of seats in front of... different sets.
+In this case, when the action is going on a different set, you may see the action projected on a TV screen.

-Once you're seated, the warm-up... person, usually a comedian, comes out to get the audience in a laughing mood (which you might not be, if you've been standing in the sun for hours).
-They also keep you entertained during pauses when the cast is changing costumes or the crew is changing camera angles from one part of the set to another.
+Once you are seated, the audience warm-up person, usually a comedian, comes out to get the audience in a laughing mood.
+Usually, the warm-up person will keep you entertained during pauses, like when the cast is changing costumes or the crew is changing camera angles from one part of the set to another.

-The entertainment is often interactive, so if you do impressions, be prepared to volunteer.
-If you're lucky, cast members might come up to the audience to say hi between scenes.
+The entertainment is often interactive, so if you do impressions, you can volunteer.
+If you are lucky, cast members sometimes come to the audience to visit between scenes.

 05 of 10

-For some Talk Shows, you can find out the scheduled celebrity guests ahead of time; for others you just have to take your chances.
+For some talk shows, you can find out who the scheduled celebrity guests will be ahead of time.
 If your dates are flexible, you can check the show's website before checking ticket brokers, to see if they list who will be appearing.

 Some talk shows tape more than one episode in a day.
-Nighttime talk shows aimed at college students frequently do not tape on Fridays, because they assume their target audience is going out partying anyway.
+Nighttime talk shows aimed at college students frequently do not tape on Fridays, because they assume their target audience is not home watching TV that night.

-After waiting in line for an hour or more, you are shown into the studio.
+After waiting in line, sometimes for an hour or more, you will be shown into the studio.
 Talk shows usually have nicer seating areas than sitcoms because the audience is seen on camera.
 The areas most visible to the camera are seated first.

-If you want to be on camera, then you should plan on dressing nicely and showing up early.
+If you really want to be on camera, then you should plan on dressing nicely and showing up early.
 Audience coordinators determine who sits where.
-Because the audience is seen on camera, dress codes for talk shows are more strictly enforced, but many audiences are made up of tourists on vacation, so as long as you... don't look too scruffy or wear your clothes too baggy, or too skimpy, they will try to find someplace to seat you.
-It's usually very cold in the studios.
+Because the audience is seen on camera, the dress code for talk shows is more strictly enforced.
+Studios know that audiences are usually tourists on... vacation, so as long as you are presentable, studios will try to seat you.

 A warm-up person will come out to get the audience excited about the show.
-There is usually less down time in a talk show taping compared to sitcoms, because there aren't as many camera moves and do-overs.
+There is usually less downtime in a talk show taping compared to sitcoms, because there are not as many camera moves and do-overs.

 06 of 10